clion007/docker-jellyfin/README.md

 - ✅ Verify hardware acceleration is properly configured
 - ✅ Check Jellyfin dashboard for transcoding errors
 - ✅ Ensure media formats are supported
+- ✅ Ensure your jellyfin settings is right.
+The option "Prioritize fMP4-HLS Media Container" must not be selected.
+If your server's graphics card (GPU) is older and does not support H.264 Low-Power encoding, or H.265/AV1 encoding, you cannot select these encoding formats in the transcoding settings.
+The same applies to Hardware Acceleration options.

 ### Network Discovery Problems
 - ✅ Confirm UDP ports 7359 and 1900 are properly mapped